MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable this policy, visual search will be disabled and you won't be able to get more info about images via hover, context menu, and search in sidebar.

+Note: Visual Search in Web Capture is still managed by [WebCaptureEnabled](#webcaptureenabled) policy.

   #### Supported features:

   - Can be mandatory: Yes